What's After SPM: Plan A, B or C?

-#Plan A: Begin pre-university
+#Plan A: Begin college or university

 If you decide to take the academic path pretty quickly after SPM, have a think about what fuels your passion and excites you.
 Do you like working with numbers?
 Does the fast-paced world of pop culture rock your world?
 Maybe you've got a soft spot for young children and love patiently answering their many queries.

 List down everything you enjoy doing during your free time and reflect on what you actually love doing.
-Remember, it’s very different compared to what you imagine you love doing.
+Remember, it's very different compared to what you imagine you love doing.
 Your results slip will also show you your strengths and weaknesses.
-Focus on those and choose a pre-university programme that caters to what you do best.
+Focus on those and choose a programme that caters to what you do best.

 #Plan B: Get a part-time job

 Perhaps you'd rather gain some part-time working experience before you go back to the drill of being a student.
 Well, you're in luck!
 There are thousands of part-time jobs out there, leaving you spoiled for choice.